kz8s/tack/README.md

 #### ElasticSearch and Kibana

-To access Elasticseach and Kibana first start `kubectl proxy`.
+To access Elasticsearch and Kibana first start `kubectl proxy`.

 ```bash
 $ kubectl proxy